 The Light-Dependent Reactions

-Free The Light-Dependent Reactions revision notes for OCR A Level Biology – covering specification points 5.2.1 (ci) and 5.2.1 (d).
+Free The Light-Dependent Reactions OCR A Level Biology revision notes – covering specification points 5.2.1 (ci) and 5.2.1 (d).

 The light-dependent reactions convert light energy into chemical energy in the form of ATP and reduced NADP in a process known as photophosphorylation.